-The immediate motivation for this note is the need to define altimeter errors in a global ocean state estimation system (called Estimating the Circulation and Climate of the Ocean-ECCO [see Stammer et al., 2002; Köhl et al., 2006; Wunsch and Heimbach, 2006]; the particular calculations will be referred to as the MIT-AER estimates because the ECCO effort has several independent strands).
-A general circulation model is fit explicitly in a weighted least-squares sense to the altimetric measurements from several different satellites.
-As in any least-squares problem, the solution can be no better than the accuracy with which data (and model) errors are represented.
-If underestimating errors, one fits noise; if over-estimating them, one is discarding useful information.
+The immediate motivation for this note is the need to define altimeter errors in a global ocean state estimation system [called Estimating the Circulation and Climate of the Ocean (ECCO; see Stammer et al. 2002; Köhl et al. 2007; Wunsch and Heimbach 2007); the particular calculations will be referred to as the Massachusetts Institute of Technology-Atmospheric and Environmental Research, Inc. (MIT-AER) estimates because the ECCO effort has several independent strands].
+A general circulation model is fit explicitly in a weighted least squares sense to the altimetric measurements from several different satellites.
+As in any least squares problem, the solution can be no better than the accuracy with which data (and model) errors are represented.
+If underestimating errors, one fits noise, and if overestimating them, one is discarding useful information.
 The same error field estimates are useful in any more direct use of the data, and elements of the error estimates simultaneously provide useful descriptions of the ocean (its time-dependent variances, wave heights, etc.).